mozilla/code-review/docs/configuration.md

       # - batch, to clone from revision 1 up to tip (slow but lower memory usage)
       # - default, to use the default hg clone (for small repositories only)
       checkout: robust

+      # (Optional) Version control system of the repository: hg (default) or git
+      # A git repository is pushed to its try_url over HTTPS, authenticated with
+      # a short-lived token generated from the GITHUB App credentials, on the
+      # code-review branch (can be overridden with head_branch)
+      repo_type: hg

       # Prefix of the environment variables used by the bot to detect which repository
       # is setup from a decision task (more details on the bot documentation)